kelseyabreu/TopicTrends/README.md

 1. **Text Embeddings**: Each idea is converted into a high-dimensional vector using semantic models
 2. **Similarity Calculation**: Cosine similarity measures how related ideas are to each other
 3. **Clustering**: Ideas are grouped based on their semantic similarity
-4. **Representative Selection**: The most central idea in each cluster becomes its representative
+4. **Representative Selection**: The most central idea in each topic becomes its representative

 ### Real-time Updates